davidbeermann/timely-matter/concept/index.md

 >
 > Barad (p.28)

-Based on the results of this experiments Barad posits that reality is defined by intra-actions of non-determinate entities.
-If an entity's identity id not fixed but 'performed' due to different experimental circumstances then ...
+On the backdrop of Barad's agential realist interpretation of quantum physics and based on the results of this experiment she concludes that reality is defined by intra-actions of non-determinate entities.
+If an entity's identity is not fixed but 'performed' due to different circumstances then the classic ontology of a given space and a linear sequences of moments called time needs to discarded.
+It is been replaced by a rather spooky scenario.
+The past never really existed and the future does not simply unfold.
+Instead the past and the future are iteratively reworked.
+The which-slit experiment suggests that foregone and anticipated moments in time are all one phenomenon which emerge through the **iterative practices of spacetimemattering**.
+Neither are single particles separated in space.
+Nor are moments in time.
+Both are intra-actively created in the continuous materialization of phenomena.
+'Space and time are phenomenal.' (p.28)

 ## Conclusion